Amanda Chase '14

-Clubs/Activities: University Honors Council president, editor-in-chief of English department journal Transformations, Susquehanna University Writing Center consultant, University Chorale member, History Club secretary, Pre-Law Society, Orientation Team leader, English department student advisor, staff writer for The Crusader student newspaper, tutor at Selinsgrove Intermediate Elementary School
+Clubs/activities: Honors Program, University Honors Council president, editor-in-chief of English department journal Transformations, Susquehanna University Writing Center consultant, University Chorale member, History Club secretary, Pre-Law Society, Orientation Team leader, English department student advisor, staff writer for The Crusader student newspaper, tutor at Selinsgrove Intermediate Elementary School

-A professor that I have worked closely with in the English Department is Dr. Rachana Sachdev.
+A professor that I have worked closely with in the English department is Dr. Rachana Sachdev.
 I established a connection with her while a student in her Shakespeare class.
 That course has been my favorite class, because the structure allowed students to be fully immersed in the plays and culture of Shakespeare’s period through acting, dancing, and group projects.
 After taking that class, Dr. Sachdev invited me to be a teacher’s assistant for Shakespeare during Fall 2013.
 Starting last spring, I helped Dr. Sachdev choose texts and readings, develop a syllabus, and determine class activities for the Shakespeare course.
 Dr. Sachdev is also my mentor in my pursuit of the English departmental honors project.
 She is assisting me in crafting a thesis that focuses on Shakespeare’s critique of law and emotion in his play, The Merchant of Venice.
 As a result of working together on these projects, we have come to know each other in a personal and professional manner.
 It is great fun to collaborate with a scholar on topics that both parties enjoy.

 I worked in the office of Pennsylvania State Senator Andrew Dinniman during the summer of 2012.
 I was only supposed to intern at the office for one month but was invited to work for the Senator through the summer in a paid position.
 I conducted legislative research, composed and edited press releases, worked with the Senator and the staff on drafting bills to be presented on the Senate floor, and assisted constituents.
 The internship was beneficial because I was able to apply my skills as an English major to my interest in government and law.
 I was challenged to use my intellect and creativity to develop my skills in communication, reading, and writing.
 I learned that the skills of an English major could be used outside of areas such as authorship, teaching, and editing and publishing.
 This internship essentially helped me to make the decision that I really wanted to dedicate my future to studying law and politics.